Capital concerns hit BNP Paribas on report of $10 billion U.S. fine

-France’s central bank said it was following the case “with the utmost attention” after a report in the Wall Street Journal said the U.S. Justice Department wanted $10 billion from the bank - double the amount previously reported, not far short of BNP’s entire 2013 pretax income of about 8.2 billion euros ($11.2 billion).
+France’s central bank said it was following the case “with the utmost attention” after a report in the Wall Street Journal said the U.S. Justice Department wanted $10 billion from the bank - double the amount previously reported and more than 20 percent more than BNP’s 2013 pre-tax income.

 BNP declined to comment on the report.